Rhinoceroses in ancient China: Prehistory

-In prehistoric times, China was home to the gigantic one-horned Elasmotherium, which survived until the late Pleistocene, becoming extinct as late as about 20,000 years ago.
-It has been speculated that the Chinese "unicorn", known as the qilin or zhi is a cultural memory of the Elasmotherium.
-A wooden sculpture of a charging bull-like creature with a huge single horn, similar to modern reconstructions of the Elasmotherium, was discovered in a late Western Han (206 BC – AD 9) tomb at Wuwei, Gansu in 1959.
+Northern China was also home to the gigantic one-horned near-rhino Elasmotherium, which persisted in the Western Siberian Plain until about 36,000–35,000 years ago.
+It has been speculated that the Chinese "unicorn", known as the qilin or zhi is a folk memory of the Elasmotherium.
+A wooden sculpture of a charging bull-like creature with a huge single horn, similar to reconstructions of the Elasmotherium, was discovered in a late Western Han (206 BC – AD 9) tomb at Wuwei, Gansu in 1959.
+However, no keratinous horn of Elasmotherium has ever been found, only the dome base in the skull, made of bone.
+In 2021, a study examined the skull dome and neck musculature of Elasmotherium and challenged traditional portrayals with a long horn.
+Instead, it was theorized that the actual horn was short, and the large dome functioned as a resonating chamber of some sort.